Nilpotent cohomological Hall algebras of surfaces: Derived moduli of coherent sheaves on formal schemes

-Despite being naturally indgeometric stacks, derived formal schemes have representable diagonal.
-This particular (well-known) property will play an important role in what follows, so we include a short proof. \begin{lemma} Let $X$ be a quasi-compact and quasi-separated derived scheme locally almost of finite presentation and let $j \colon Z \hookrightarrow X$ be a closed immersion.
+Derived formal schemes have representable diagonal.
+Since this is somehow important in what follows, we include a short proof. \begin{lemma} Let $X$ be a quasi-compact and quasi-separated derived scheme locally almost of finite presentation and let $j \colon Z \hookrightarrow X$ be a closed immersion.
 Then, the natural morphism

 is $(-1)$-truncated. \end{lemma}

 \begin{proof} Since $(-1)$-truncated morphisms are stable under pullbacks, it is enough to verify that $Z_{\mathsf{dr}} \to X_{\mathsf{dr}}$ is $(-1)$-truncated.
 Unraveling the definitions, we see that we have to check that for every derived affine scheme $S$ locally almost of finite type the fibers of the morphism